-Zambian Court Rejects Application to Dismiss Opposition Leader's Treason Charge
+Zambian court rejects application to dismiss opposition leader's treason charge

-United Party for National Development Presidential candidate Hakainde Hichilema looks on during a rally in Lusaka, Jan.
-18, 2015 A Zambian court rejected a bid on Wednesday by lawyers for detained opposition leader Hakainde Hichilema to have treason charges against him dropped.
-The law does not place power in the subordinate court to quash the indictment.
+United Party for National Development Presidential candidate Hakainde Hichilema looks on during a rally in Lusaka January 18, 2015.
+A Zambian court rejected a bid on Wednesday by lawyers for detained opposition leader Hakainde Hichilema to have treason charges against him dropped.

 Discussions